 Here’s how you sign up and select your supplier from the Web Services Panel.

-First, contact the WSP manager listed on the WSP page on ICT.govt.nz.
-This is currently Kayleigh Shepherd (email [email protected]).
+First, email [email protected] and ask to sign up.
 You’ll get a confidentiality agreement to sign and return.
 After that you’ll receive a list of approved suppliers and their prices.

 Choose who you want to work with.
 You’ll then sign a subscription agreement with them, along with an MOU with DIA.